 We also plan to widen the pavement on School Road.
 We think we can manage to get an extra half-metre on the bend just before you get to the school, on the same side of the road (Q19).
 Finally, we've introduced new restrictions on loading and unloading for the supermarket, so lorries will only be allowed to stop there before 8 am.
-That's the supermarket on School Road (Q20) - we kept to the existing arrangements with the High Street supermarket.
+That's the supermarket on School Road (Q20) we lead to the aviating arrangements with the High Street supermarket.